-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Augusta is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Augusta isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Augusta are a mix of both white- and blue-collar jobs.
 Overall, Augusta is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Augusta who work in office and administrative support (13.34%), sales jobs (11.60%), and healthcare (7.42%).

 There are quite a few people in the armed forces living in Augusta, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.

 Also of interest is that Augusta has more people living here who work in computers and math than 95% of the places in the US.